haiiliin/pyabaqus/_sources/index.rst.txt

 You may wonder how does this package work, you can go :doc:`getting_started` for more detailed introduction and go :doc:`tutorials` for a simple tutorial.
-For more documentation about Abaqus/Python scripting, please check :doc:`user` for a list of descriptions of objects and methods of Abaqus models, check :doc:`references` for more detailed API references.
+For more documentation about Abaqus/Python scripting, please check :doc:`summary` for a list of descriptions of objects and methods of Abaqus models, check :doc:`references` for more detailed API references.